-- Tools and Tips for Engagement: Learn general pointers for communicating political science research to the public, liaising with the media, briefing policymakers, and using social media.
+- Public Engagement Basics: Learn general pointers for communicating political science research to the public, liaising with the media, briefing policymakers, and using social media.

 - Communications Training Workshops: These workshops for political scientists introduce the hows and whys of public engagement and discuss tools and tips for effective communication with the media, policymakers, and the public.